heuwerk/UpdateProton/README.md

 - Delete all old installed versions, if desired
 - link to release notes
 - POSIX shell compliant
+- Should run on all major Linux Distributions (tested with Fedora and Debian)
 - Display download size

 ## Usage
+1. Download the latest version of the script from the [release page](https://github.com/heuwerk/UpdateProton/releases).
+You can also download the latest version from the [main branch](https://github.com/heuwerk/UpdateProton/blob/main/updateproton.sh).
+This version may be under **active development** and may **contain bugs or be non-functional**.

-Place this script in any user directory and run
+1. Place this script in any user directory and run

 ``./updateproton.sh`` (with e**x**ecute rights), or